Rocket.net Review: The Ultimate Solution For Premium WordPress Hosting!

 When migrating hosting, the development team handled the migration entirely, making it relatively easy to move.
 Actually, moving hosting was quite a daunting task, but now that some time has passed (especially since I have a lot of photos), I feel like I’ve settled in well for the time being.
 Actually, in the very early stages of the move, there were some inexperienced aspects, such as their CDN link appearing on the admin site.
 Perhaps this had some impact on my already dwindling visitor numbers… Anyway, the aforementioned 24/7 support was really helpful, so it wasn’t a major issue.

-Actually, at this price point, I briefly hesitated because it s like the hosting prices of well-known sites in South Korea.
+Actually, at this price point, I briefly hesitated because it’s similar to the hosting prices of well-known sites in South Korea.
 However, unless you’re running a WordPress site as a hobby, targeting international users rather than domestic ones is essential for survival.
-In that case, a foreign perspective could actually see having servers in South Korea as a disadvantage.
+In that case, having servers in South Korea could actually be seen as a disadvantage from a foreign perspective.
 If there are servers in North America, then it’s the opposite of what we’d expect in terms of speed from the perspective of South Korea.
-While Singapore might be perceived as an ambiguous location at worst, in reality, I think Singapore functions as an intermediary or hub, similar to its role in the online world, serving as a middle ground.
+While Singapore might be seen as an ambiguous location at worst, in reality, I think Singapore serves as a kind of intermediary or hub role, much like it does in the online world, acting as a middle ground.

 Rocket.net